“Is it hot enough for you?”

 - location of the garage (garages facing west are exposed to the sun’s intense late afternoon heat)

 - garage colors (darker garage doors and garage exterior colors will conduct heat)

 - whether your garage has any ventilation system

 - parking your vehicle in the garage after using it on a hot day

 - your garage’s insulation features

-Now that you know why a garage can get so warm, begin applying some of the following garage cooling solutions to bring that temperature down.
+Now that you know why a garage can get so warm, use the following garage cooling solutions to bring that temperature down.

 1. Park your recently used vehicle outside

-2. Be smart about when you’ll be in the garage
+2. Be smart about when you use the garage

 3. Fans are one of the least expensive garage cooling solutions